bufferings/spring-boot-starter-thymeleaf3/README.md

-# thymeleaf3-spring-boot
+# Thymeleaf 3 Spring Boot

+A library for using Thymeleaf 3 with Spring Boot.
-This is a temporary library for using Thymeleaf3(3.0.0.RELEASE) with Spring Boot 1.3.5.RELEASE until official one is released.
+This is a temporary library until official release of it.

+## Spec

+* Versions
+  * Thymeleaf 3.0.0.RELEASE
+  * Thymeleaf Spring4 3.0.0.RELEASE
+  * Spring Boot 1.3.5.RELEASE
-* property prefix is "spring.thymeleaf3".
+* Property prefix
+  * spring.thymeleaf3

 ## How to use